-Expected Results Performance Indicators Targets Date to Be Achieved Timely, accurate and bilingual publishing of selected Federal Courts % of decisions rendered published per year.
-5% of decisions rendered are published per year March 2016 decisions. % of selected cases published within service standards.
-75% of selected cases are published within 24 months March 2016 No. of parts published per year.
-12 parts published per year March 2016 No. of erratum published per year.
+Expected Results Performance Indicators Targets Date to Be Achieved Timely, accurate and bilingual publishing of selected decisions from the % of decisions rendered published per year.
+5% of decisions rendered are published per year March 2017 Federal Courts. % of selected cases published within service standards.
+75% of selected cases are published within 12 months March 2017 No. of parts published per year.
+12 parts published per year March 2017 No. of erratum published per year.
 No more than 5 errata published per year.
-March 2016
+March 2017

-The Federal Courts Reports brings significant new decisions to the profession's attention, facilitates legal research by including quality value-added features such as headnotes, captions, tables and lists, and ensures a permanent and authentic record of important decisions while making the best use of new technologies and keeping up with the changing demands of the legal and judicial communities and the general public.
+The Federal Courts Reports bring significant new decisions to the profession's attention, facilitate legal research by including quality value-added features such as headnotes, captions, tables and lists, and ensure a permanent and authentic record of important decisions while making the best use of new technologies and keeping up with the changing demands of the legal and judicial communities and the general public.
 The Reports undergo a thorough editorial process, including translation accuracy confirmation.
 Decisions are made available in print and on the Internet.
-Some 5% of judgments are selected for publishing as full reports, with input from an advisory committee in certain cases.
+Some 5% of judgments are selected for publishing as full-text reports, with input from an advisory committee in certain cases.

 About 60-70 judgments are published each year as full-text reports, released in 4 volumes comprised of 12 parts in total.

-The focus in 2015-16 will continue to be on modernizing the publication process and achieving efficiencies in order to reduce the time required to publish decisions.
+The focus in 2016-17 will continue to be on modernizing the publication process and achieving efficiencies.
 Improvement strategies include better desktop publishing tools to facilitate web publication, as well as automated processes to facilitate the preparation of value-added features.